PORT AUSTRALIA

 1882-1932

-HELEN NICOLL 384 gross tons, 246 net.
+384 gross tons, 246 net.
 Lbd: 157' x 22' x 10'3".
 Iron steamship built by Gourlay Bros, Dundee for G W Nicoll, Brisbane.
 Worked on the North Coast of New South Wales in passenger-cargo capacity and remained on that run when sold to John See, Sydney in July 1882.
 Of North Coast S N Co upon formation in December 1891.
 August 1893 sold to Anton Schlink of Port Adelaide who placed her on the South Australian run, particularly that State's west coast ports.
 Extended to Esperance, Western Australia with the advent of gold discoveries and taking in Albany as another port of call.
 Sold 1896 to A L Harrold and sold yet again in 1897 to J Darling Jnr, who kept her on the South Australia - West Australia trade route.
-1901 saw her change ownership again, this time to to James Jones of Sydney, later Jones Bros., Coal Co Ltd., seeing her as a collier only.
+1901 saw her change ownership again, this time to to James Jones of Sydney, later Jones Bros, Coal Co Ltd., seeing her as a collier only.
 Demolished with register closed 1932

-Long history with coal and colliers, commencing with sail only vessels and taking on various partnerships leading up to the formation of this concern as named.
+J L (Henry) Simpson & Sons (Black Diamond Line), Adelaide Long history with coal and colliers, commencing with sail only vessels and taking on various partnerships leading up to the formation of this concern as named.
 Owned only 'four' steamships

 KARAWEERA